AquaticEcoDynamics/Peel_ARC/Data/Land Use/README.md

 ## Land Use   <img src="https://github.com/AquaticEcoDynamics/Peel_ARC/blob/master/Images/Logos/dwer.png" align="right">

-Data archive for the Department of Water and Environmental Regulation's Land Use shape file.
+Data archive for the Department of Water and Environmental Regulation's Land Use shape files.

 ---
 ### Overview

-The 2011 land-use mapping dataset from [Kelsey et al. (2011)](https://www.wa.gov.au/government/publications/hydrological-and-nutrient-modelling-of-the-peel-harvey-catchment-2011) was updated to in 2015, and was informed by the state cadastre dataset (Landgate), aerial photography, upper storey vegetation calculated from LIDAR (Department of Water and Environmental Regulation) and native vegetation data (Department of Primary Industries and Regional Development) (see map below).
+The 2011 land-use mapping dataset from [Kelsey et al. (2011)](https://www.wa.gov.au/government/publications/hydrological-and-nutrient-modelling-of-the-peel-harvey-catchment-2011) was updated to 2015, and was informed by the state cadastre dataset (Landgate), aerial photography, upper storey vegetation calculated from LIDAR (Department of Water and Environmental Regulation) and native vegetation data (Department of Primary Industries and Regional Development) (see map below).
 The land-use mapping update focused on the inclusion of new urban developments, large-scale changes to agricultural land-uses and practices, intensive agriculture